-We purchased the Tayama TXM-70CFZ Energy-Saving Thermal Cooker, 7 quart, Black, from Amazon for $69.99.
+We purchased the Tayama TXM-70CFZ Energy-Saving Thermal Cooker, 7 quarts, Black, from Amazon for $69.99.
 You can click the amazon link to learn more about it.
 If you decide to purchase, please order from our link to help support our blog.

 What is a thermal cooker?

 - Portable *this is what won me over*

 - Convenient for travel

 - Food doesn’t burn

 - Can be used to cook or reheat

 - Keeps food warm for hours

 - Easy to use and clean

 - Minimizes energy use

 - Takes more time to prepare/preheat food (compared to a crockpot)

 - Need to be aware of internal temps of some foods; meat

 How to use a thermal cooker

 The large pot (or combination of large and small) is filled with food and liquid.
 It is then heated outside of the insulated container.
-This is where you need the heat source; gas or electric stove, open fire, grill, etc. After the food is heated to a certain temperature, usually taking 10-20 minutes.
+This is where you need the heat source; gas or electric stove, open fire, grill, etc. After the food is heated to a certain temperature, usually takes 10-20 minutes.
 Then the pot is placed in the insulated container and the food cooks for several hours.

-Why thermal cooker?
+Why a thermal cooker?

 It all started when I intended to use our crockpot during our first long trip in the motorhome and we did for the first week…. until it got so hot that cooking became a real problem.
 You realize how much heat your appliances give off when in such a small space.
-Cooking on the stovetop or using the crockpot just put too much extra heat in the motorhome.
+Cooking on the stovetop or using the crockpot just puts too much extra heat in the motorhome.
 We learned that RV air conditioning does have limits.
 It basically can only cool to about 20 degrees below the outside temperature.
 When it’s 100 degrees every day, you have to do everything you can to maintain a comfortable indoor temp.
 Cooking outside on the grill wasn’t a great option either since it was so hot outside.

 I actually fretted over the decision for way too long.
-For some reason I just couldn’t figure out why the Instant Pot was so much better than my crockpot.
+For some reason, I just couldn’t figure out why the Instant Pot was so much better than my crockpot.
 I know many owners can give me lots of great reasons!
-The big benefit for the instant pot is speed and that wasn’t really what I was trying to accomplish.
+The big benefit of the instant pot is speed and that wasn’t really what I was trying to accomplish.